IndraS1998/BattleShip-Game/README.md

 # BattleShip-Game
-A simple battle ship game in pure Js
+A simple battle ship game in pure Js, HTML5 And CSS